|

 newly established National Commission on Financial Markets (NFCM) will reach its

+full capacity.
 The mission has noted that the NBM has been trying to solve the bank

 ownership issues raised during the 2004 FSAP as a significant vulnerability and